EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Quad Attack (7)

-{% hint style="info" %}
+!!! info
       Quad Attack, denoted by special attack 7 or "Q" (old code), allows the NPC to have four melee attacks against a player.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |